-32 Notification of cross-border transfer
+Notification of cross-border transfer

-Does cross-border transfer of PII require notification to or authorisation from a supervisory authority?
+35 Does cross-border transfer of PII require notification to or authorisation from a supervisory authority?

 There is no mandatory notification or authorisation required from supervising authority.
-The Law only provides that the PII controller may, if it deems necessary, request an opinion from the INAI regarding the compliance of any international PII transfer with the Law.
+The Federal Law for the Protection of Personal Data only provides that the PII controller may, if it deems necessary, request an opinion from the National Institute of Transparency, Access to Information and Personal Data Protection regarding the compliance of any international PII transfer with the Law.

-33 Further transfer
+Further transfer

-If transfers outside the jurisdiction are subject to restriction or authorisation, do these apply equally to transfers to service providers and onwards transfers?
+36 If transfers outside the jurisdiction are subject to restriction or authorisation, do these apply equally to transfers to service providers and onwards transfers?

 Not applicable.
-Transfers outside the jurisdiction are not subject to restriction or authorisation.
+Transfers outside the jurisdiction are neither subject to restriction nor authorisation.